 Red Hat Enterprise Linux OpenStack Platform 7.0 for RHEL 7 - noarch

 Django is a high-level Python Web framework that encourages rapid

-much as possible and adhering to the DRY (Don't Repeat Yourself)
+as possible and adhering to the DRY (Don't Repeat Yourself) principle.

 Red Hat would like to thank the upstream Django project for reporting this

-packages, which contain a backported patch to correct these issues.
+which contain a backported patch to correct this issue.

 Before applying this update, make sure all previously released errata